-Transport is the UK’s largest source of carbon emissions, with the bulk of these emissions coming from cars.
-In 2018 the Department for Transport (DfT) published an updated strategy, The Road to Zero, which aims to reduce carbon emissions from cars by promoting the use of ultra-low or zero-emission cars and creating the infrastructure that will allow people to charge or fuel their zero-emission cars.
-In November 2020, government announced its ambition to stop the sale of new cars that are powered solely by petrol or diesel by 2030.
-From 2035, only zero-emission cars can be sold, and by 2050 the government wants almost all cars to emit zero carbon.
-The government has identified factors that might hinder the development of the market for ultra-low or zero-emission cars and has provided financial support in the form of grants for consumers and subsidies to fund the installation of charge points.
+Transport is the UK’s largest source of carbon emissions, with most emissions coming from cars.
+The government aims to reduce emissions by promoting the use of ultra-low1 or zero-emission cars and creating the infrastructure that will allow people to charge them.
+In November 2020, the government announced plans to stop the sale of new cars that are powered solely by petrol or diesel by 2030.
+From 2035, only zero-emission cars can be sold, and by 2050 government wants almost all cars to emit zero carbon.
+At September 2020, 1.1% of UK cars were ultra-low emission including 0.5% which were electric.

 By the end of September 2020, sales of new ultra-low emission cars accounted for 8% of the market, above the projections of the Office for Zero Emission Vehicles (OZEV).2 While sales of electric cars have increased, substantial growth is required to meet the government’s target for them to comprise 100% of new sales from 2035.

 Since 2011, total carbon emissions from passenger cars have reduced by around 1%, which is less than the Department for Transport (DfT) expected.
 Average emissions from new cars in Great Britain fell year on year between 2011 and 2016.
 However, emissions increased by 6% between 2016 and 2019.
 This increase has been attributed to factors including a rise in the sale of sports utility vehicles (SUVs), increased road traffic and travel by car, and revised methods for estimating carbon emissions.